richaben/richaben/README.md

 ### Hi there, I'm Benoit 👋

-I'm an ecologist and data scientist at the French Office for Biodiversity ([OFB](https://www.ofb.gouv.fr/)) based in Normandy🐄, France 🇫🇷.
+I'm an ecologist and a data scientist at the French Office for Biodiversity ([OFB](https://www.ofb.gouv.fr/)) based in Normandy🐄, France 🇫🇷.

 <!--
 **richaben/richaben** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.